IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Still not convinced you should put Glassfish behind another web server?
 Even if you manage to get your SSL certificate into Glassfish, how are you going to run Glassfish on low ports such as 80 and 443?
 Are you going to run Glassfish as root?
 Bad idea.
 This is a security risk.
 Under "Additional Recommendations" under "Securing Your Installation" above you are advised to configure Glassfish to run as a user other than root.
 (The Dataverse team will close https://github.com/IQSS/dataverse/issues/1934 after updating the Glassfish init script provided in the :doc:`prerequisites` section to not require root.)

+There's also the issue of serving a production-ready version of robots.txt.
+By using a proxy such as Apache, this is a one-time "set it and forget it" step as explained below in the "Going Live" section.

 If you are convinced you'd like to try fronting Glassfish with Apache, the :doc:`shibboleth` section should be good resource for you.

 If you really don't want to front Glassfish with any proxy (not recommended), you can configure Glassfish to run HTTPS on port 443 like this: